Used Newie, our AI search tool in the docs? Take a 2-minute survey to rate your experience!

 • Poland

-1. Go to Settings > Clienteling, and in the left menu, select Clienteling stores.
+1. Go to Settings > Clienteling, and in the left menu, select Stores.

-3. In the Onboard a Store to Clienteling window, from the Store drop-down list, select a store.
+3. In the Onboard a Store to Clienteling side panel, from the Store drop-down list, select a store.

-5. From the Clienteling Number drop-down list, select the phone number you want to use to send and receive Clienteling messages.
+5. From the Clienteling Number drop-down list, select the phone number you want to assign to a store, and use to send and receive Clienteling messages.

 6. Click Save.